ParsVoice: A Large-Scale Multi-Speaker Persian Speech Corpus for Text-to-Speech Synthesis: ParsVoice

 \subsection{Text-Audio Quality Assessment}

-High quality speech is critical for TTS training data it also can help for ASR training, as low-quality samples can degrade model performance.
-We implement comprehensive assessment across audio and text dimensions.
+High-quality speech is critical for TTS training data, as low-quality samples can degrade model performance.
+We implement a comprehensive assessment across both audio and text dimensions.
+All thresholds were determined through human review of a random subset of segments: candidate threshold values were applied, and the resulting accepted and rejected samples were manually inspected until the authors judged the boundary to produce consistently clean output.
+The distribution of quality scores across the full dataset is provided in Appendix~\ref{app:corpus_statistics}.